DigitalNZ/supplejack_common/README.md

 ## Testing
 Since each adapater and each parser file are just ruby classes with very little dependencies it is very easy to test them with a predefined set of data.

-## Vision
-The vision of this proyect is to have something that change very easily since harvesting in itself is a very unpredictable task with very different types of sources and also the data requierements for the API evolve.

 ## Installation

 Add this line to your application's Gemfile: